 The UK Council on Deafness (UKCoD) is the overarching term for voluntary organisations working with the Deaf community in the UK.
-UKCoD aim to support other organisations aiming to increase Deaf awareness and help for Deaf people.
+UKCoD aims to support other organisations aiming to increase Deaf awareness and help Deaf people.

 21 years strong

-Established in 1993, by Chris Shaw and Sally Hawkins, UKCoD became a registered charity in 1994: this helped them to make rapid progress.
-From this point the Council campaigned for improvements within the Deaf community focusing on charity funding and volunteer programs.
+Established in 1993 by Chris Shaw and Sally Hawkins, UKCoD became a registered charity in 1994: which helped them to make rapid progress.
+From this point, the Council campaigned for improvements within the Deaf community focusing on charity funding and volunteer programs.

-UKCoD were awarded a grant from the National Lottery in 1998 which again boosted their Deaf Action Project, leading to secured funding in 2000 from the Department of Health.
+UKCoD was awarded a grant from the National Lottery in 1998, which again boosted their Deaf Action Project, leading to secured funding in 2000 from the Department of Health.

-From strength to strength, UKCoD have grown and adopted many more organisations.
+From strength to strength, UKCoD has grown and adopted many more organisations.
 This has enabled them to represent the deaf community in many conferences and governmental projects.

 The UKCoD also coordinate Deaf Awareness Week.